 From April 2018 to March 2022, Mr. Singh served a four-year appointment as a tribunal member with the BC Human Rights Tribunal, where he adjudicated and mediated human rights complaints under the BC Human Rights Code.
 While at the Tribunal, he completed his mediator training at Harvard Law School’s program on negotiation in 2019 and was appointed acting chair of the Tribunal in February 2021 for a six-month term.
 Currently, Mr. Singh is serving an appointment as a tribunal member with the Canadian Human Rights Tribunal where he adjudicates and mediates human rights complaints under the Canadian Human Rights Act.
 He is also serving an appointment as chair of the BC Mental Health Review Board which conducts hearings under the Mental Health Act for patients admitted by physicians and detained involuntarily in provincial mental health facilities.
 He currently sits on the board of directors of the BC Council of Administrative Tribunals and on the executive committee of the Public Sector Lawyers section of the Canadian Bar Association (B.C. branch).

-Aamna Afsar is a Board Member with the Immigration and Refugee Board of Canada (IRB) in the Refugee Protection Division.
-As a bilingual member, Ms. Afsar conducts refugee hearings in both official languages.
-She has developed curriculum and training for IRB members to enhance the quality of adjudication of gender related claims, including the development of training around trauma informed practice, intersectionality, and cultural sensitivity.
-She is currently a managing member with the IRB’s national Quality Center where she develops programs and curriculum to enhance the quality and efficiency of decision making.
+In November of 2021 Aamna Afsar was appointed as an alternate chair of the BC Review Board.
+Prior to joining the BC Review Board, she was a bilingual member of the Immigration and Refugee Board of Canada (IRB).
+She was a manager with the IRB’s Refugee Protection Division (RPD) Quality Centre where she developed curriculum and training for RPD members to enhance the quality of adjudication of gender related claims, including developing training around trauma informed practice, intersectionality, and cultural sensitivity.
 Prior to joining the IRB, Ms. Afsar was Crown Counsel with BC Prosecution Service for over thirteen years, prosecuting under the Youth Criminal Justice Act and the Criminal Code of Canada.
 She has appeared before both the Provincial Court and British Columbia Supreme Court, conducting prosecutions of varied complexity.
-The bulk of her career was spent prosecuting in Vancouver’s Downtown Eastside, including four years as a prosecutor in the Downtown Community Court where, with the great assistance of service providers, she worked towards solutions that addressed the underlying causes of criminality, including mental illness, substance abuse and poverty to meet the ends of justice.
+The bulk of her career was spent prosecuting in Vancouver’s Downtown Eastside, including four years in the Downtown Community Court where, with the great assistance of service providers, she worked towards solutions that addressed the underlying causes of criminality, including mental illness, substance abuse and poverty.
+In July of 2022 Ms. Afsar was appointed to the Provincial Court of British Columbia as a part-time Judicial Justice.

 Dr. Constance was born in England and his family moved to South Africa when he was age 8.
 He received his medical degree at the University of Cape Town Medical School in 1967.
 After a year of practice, he left South Africa and travelled for a year.